Gili99/stark-project/ml/README.md

 This folder conatins all of the machine learning part of the project.
-Several supervised learning methods were used in this project (SVM, RF, NN) and several unsupervised ones (DBSCAN, GMM).
+Several supervised learning methods were used in this project (SVM, RF, NN) and several unsupervised ones (GMM).

 Files:
-- data.txt: contains paths to different datasets (each chunk size configuration gets it's own folder)
+- data.txt: contains paths to different datasets (each chunk size configuration gets its own folder)

 - dataset_creator.py: creates the different datasets (train, dev, test) command line arguments:
         * --per_train = percentage of the data to be in train set